slightlyoff/history_api/app_history.md

 ## Security and privacy considerations

-Privacy-wise, this feature is neutral, due to its strict same-origin scoping.
+Privacy-wise, this feature is neutral, due to its strict same-origin contiguous entry scoping.
 That is, it only exposes information which the application already has access to, just in a more convenient form. _TODO: probably need more reassurance since we're storing state and that always trips some alarms._

 _TODO: talk about security story after we figure out navigation interception._